National Gallery Singapore

-The National Gallery Singapore, often known exonymously as the National Gallery, is a public institution and national museum dedicated to art and culture located in the Civic District of Singapore.
-It oversees the world's largest public collection of Singaporean and regional art of the Eastern world, specifically of Southeast Asia, with a collection of more than 9,000 items.
+The National Gallery Singapore is a public art museum and national museum located in the Civic District of Singapore.
+It houses a collection of Singaporean and Southeast Asian art spanning the 19th century to the present, with more than 9,000 artworks.

 The Gallery aims to provide an understanding and appreciation of art and culture through a variety of media, focusing on Singapore's culture and heritage and its relationship with other Asian cultures and the world.
 It consists of two national monuments, the former Supreme Court and former City Hall buildings, and has a combined floor area of 64000 sqm, making it the largest visual arts venue and largest museum in Singapore.
 A total cost of approximately S$532 million has gone into the National Gallery Singapore's development.

-For the breadth, scope, and magnitude of its collections, the National Gallery Singapore is widely considered by art enthusiasts as being one of the greatest art museums in Singapore and the region.
-Subsequently, it is one of the most visited art museums in the world, often attracting almost two million visitors annually.
-Admission to the National Gallery Singapore is complimentary for Singaporean citizens and permanent residents.
+In financial year 2024-25, the Gallery recorded 1,979,190 visitors.
+Singapore citizens and permanent residents receive free general admission.

-The National Gallery also houses various fine dining restaurants that has won global accolades.
-These include Odette, a restaurant that has been rated as being one of the best in Asia – in addition to having three Michelin stars, as well as the National Kitchen by Violet Oon.
+The Gallery also contains several restaurants and cafés, including Odette and National Kitchen by Violet Oon.